alters-mit/tdw_physics/README.md

 3. `cd path/to/tdw_physics`
 4. `pip3 install -e .` (This installs the `tdw_physics` module).

+## Controllers

+See the `controllers/` directory for controllers that use `tdw_physics` as well as [documentation](controllers/README.md).
+See below for the output .hdf5 file structure.

 ## Usage

 tdw_physics provides abstract Controller classes.
 To write your own physics dataset controller, you should create a superclass of the appropriate controller.